bdwinanto/sonarr_yt-dlp/README.md

 Copy the `config.yml.template` to a new file called `config.yml` and edit accordingly.

+If you find yt-dlp able to download series but this docker is not able to, probably yt-dlp need to updated to latest version.
+Please compare yt-dlp:version in requirements.txt and update accordingly.

 If I helped in anyway and you would like to help me, consider donating a lovely beverage with the below.

 <!-- markdownlint-disable MD033 -->